 What is right for me may not be what is good for you…We need to remember that.

-My friend went on to say, “Well, ya, I would not say to use slugs, but throw some buckshot in there; that’d be the best choice for home self-defense…” He gestured to the top of his stairs, “Look, if I were standing up there with a shotgun, I’d be at an advantage, elevated, and really, you don’t even have to aim.”
+My friend went on to say, “Well, yeah, I wouldn’t say to use slugs, but throw some buckshot in there; that’d be the best choice for home self-defense…” He gestured to the top of his stairs, “Look, if I were standing up there with a shotgun, I’d be at an advantage, elevated, and really, you don’t even have to aim.”

 Let’s complicate things.
 He also has two toddler-aged sons.
 Their rooms are down the hall from the master bedroom, with the master bedroom being furthest from the stairs leading up to the second floor.